project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

               -H 'postman-token: caa7eaa7-2a08-d1f3-1eb2-bf7c73bef663' \
               -d '{}'
 </pre>

 Next section details about setting up the Keycloak on your local machine.

 * **Setup Keycloak**

-1. For installing Keycloak refer to the official website[here](http://www.keycloak.org/docs/3.3/server_installation/topics/installation/distribution-files-community.html)
+1. For installing Keycloak refer to the official [website](http://www.keycloak.org/docs/3.3/server_installation/topics/installation/distribution-files-community.html)

 2. The official website guides you through the installation, and if you have done a successful install of Keycloak, now you need to start the server

 3. To start the Keycloak server, navigate to “Bin” Directory and run the standalone file.
 Performing this action will start the Keycloak server

 4. You can access the Keycloak admin console on ```http://localhost:8080```

 5. For Public key, navigate to Realm settings tab -> Keys -> Public Keys

-6. For sending welcome email when a user registers, you need to configure email server by navigating to: Realm Settings tab -> Emails (This is optional)
+6. For sending welcome email when a user registers, you need to configure email server by navigating to: Realm Settings tab -> Emails (optional)

 ### Configuration setup for Application

-To run Sunbird services, you need to set different environment variables listed as follows.
+To run Sunbird services, you need to set different environment variables listed as follows:

 The following table mentions environment variables with their description.
 You need to add/edit the environment variables in appropriate locations.